 Of course, buried beneath the eye sores is one redeeming quality: iCloud syncing.
 Many alternative calendars for OS X and iOS still integrate with iCal in order to utilize that syncing power.
 SmartDay by Left Coast Logic lets you interact with your calendar and to-do lists from the menubar, while adding a few neat features.
 This isn’t a new concept, so making it an appealing option for Mac users means it needs to introduce some innovative features.

-2015 Top 5 Productivity Apps
+2017 Top 5 Productivity Apps

 2 hours ago

 - #Apple Could Use Wi-Fi Routers To Wirelessly Charge an iPhone by @CdeLooper https://t.co/ec2tGBkJ9e https://t.co/2BfyzxEIUd